Messel Pit: History

 Brown coal and later oil shale was actively mined from 1859.
 The pit first became known for its wealth of fossils around 1900, but serious scientific excavation only started around the 1970s, when falling oil prices made mining the quarry uneconomical.
 Commercial oil shale mining ceased in 1971 and a cement factory built in the quarry failed the following year.
-The land was slotted for use as a landfill, but the plans came to nought and the Hessian state bought the site in 1991 to secure scientific access.
+The land was slated for use as a landfill, but the plans came to nought and the Hessian state bought the site in 1991 to secure scientific access.
 In the few years between the end of mining and 1974, when the state began preparing the site for garbage disposal, amateur collectors were allowed to collect fossils.
 The amateurs developed the "transfer technique" that enabled them to preserve the fine details of small fossils, the method still employed in preserving the fossils today.

 Many of the known specimens from the site have come from amateur collectors and in 1996, an amnesty on previously collected fossils was put in effect, in the hope of getting privately owned collections back into public ownership and available to science.